-- Develop legal plan for deed work and property transfers - Funding plan for construction
+- Develop legal plan for deed work and property transfers; and - Create a funding plan for construction.

 Modification of Governance Responsibilities

 - The districts impacted by redistricting shall have appropriate representation on their respective school district boards of education. - Representation will be modified based on the changes of district boundaries and the distribution of resident enrollments. - Guidance on modifications in governance representation on the school district boards of education will come from the Department of Elections.